Omaha Hit-and-Run Accident Attorney

 When someone is involved in a traffic collision and leaves the scene without giving out personal information to the other party or calling for medical assistance if it’s needed, then that driver has committed a hit-and-run.
 Determining fault for the accident becomes largely irrelevant, as committing a hit-and-run is a crime in Nebraska.

 Hit-and-runs also occur whenever a driver collides with a person or object and fails to stop, whether another car, motorcycle, or bicycle.
 Even though most people understand they are required by law to stay at the scene of an accident and call for an ambulance or the police, sometimes people panic.
 Perhaps they were driving under the influence of alcohol or drugs, driving recklessly, or scared of the consequences of causing a serious accident.
-But that is not a defense.
+But none of those reasons are a valid defense.

-Section 60-697 of Nebraska law requires everyone involved in an accident to seek medical attention for anyone who has been injured.
-If there are no injuries, but there is property damage, drivers must still stop and provide contact information and file an accident report within a 10-day timeframe.
+Section 60-697 of Nebraska law requires everyone involved in an accident to provide reasonable assistance to anyone who has been injured.
+If no injuries occurred but there was property damage, drivers must still stop to provide contact information and file an accident report within a 10-day timeframe.

 Compensation Available to Hit-and-Run Accident Victims